GChristensen/feedxcavator2/README.md

 ;; utility functions

-;; transform page defined by url to a list of the maps (headlines) with the following fieleds:
+;; parse-page function transforms the page defined by the url to a list of maps (headlines) ;; with the following fields:
 ;; {
 ;;  :title "headline title"
 ;;  :link "headline url"